artsy/artsy.github.io/_posts/2017-02-05-Front-end-JavaScript-at-Artsy-2017.md

 The data is first looked up inside Relay's local cache, and then any un-cached items are requested from the network.
 The results of the query is then moved into the component via it's props.
 Relay will only provide the specific data each component has requested.
 So the `Header` component would get nothing for `this.props.gene.name`.
 This data-masking is a great way of ensuring the connection between component and API.

 I'd strongly recommend taking the dive into both the [Thinking with GraphQL][thinking-ql] and then [Thinking with Relay][think-rl] tutorials to learn more.
+Finally, [Learn Relay](learnrelay) and [Relay for Visual Learners][relay-visual] are a great tutorials, to help you get comfortable with the concepts.

 ## Yarn